Share

 4. Numerous universal afflictions are always transpiring at any given time.
 The more commonly known ones include retrogrades, eclipses, and Moon Voids of Course, for instance.

-5. Nothing “affects” you in astrology or numerology, it symbolizes; indicators don’t “make” something happen.
+5. Nothing “affects” you in astrology or numerology; it symbolizes.
+Indicators don’t “make” something happen.
 Also, collections of indicators, not single ones, represent life circumstances.
 There is no “this means that” (a single factor relating to a specific life circumstance or personality trait) in astrology or numerology.

 As mentioned above, tracking such minor factors serves as a valuable introduction to the ever-present cyclical nature of life.